Updated: February 12, 2019

 SiteGround has recently developed an anti-bot AI that protects their customers from brute-force attacks.

 The new bot prevention system has delivered amazing results as it blocks as many as 2 million attacks across their servers.
 Not only does the AI system protect customer websites, but it also frees up server resources that can now be used by customers.
+In their recent release of Best of 2018 by SiteGround, they have mentioned the achievements of AI system in 2018.
+They are:

 The AI system monitors all SiteGround’s servers simultaneously and analyzes the data.
 Based on the results, it takes automatic action to stop malicious bots.
 Some of the flags the AI watches include: